TylerLindley/JavaScriptAssignment2/JavaScriptAssignment2/README.md

 # JavaScriptAssignment2

-My Application will be a website similar to Kijiji/Craigslist, users will be able to place items that they do not want anymore and can sell for a specific price.
+My assignment will be based on option A. I will be making a website that has the ability to list items for sale.
+Users will be able to use the CRUD implantation to add items on to the website and save it.
+If they are logged in they will be able to edit theirs, or delete the listing if they have sold it.
+I will use authentication to ensure that the user is the owner of the listing to edit and delete.
-(CRUD Implementation) Users will be able to add items, edit/delete their own (via authentication) Not signed in users/not the listers, will be able to read other peoples advertisements
+Otherwise, they will only be able to read other peoples listings.